utat-ss/HERON-documentation/getting-started/install.md

 Open the downloaded `CoolTermMac.dmg` file.
 In the window the opens, move the `CoolTerm` application to the Applications folder on your computer.

 You may get the message `"CoolTerm" can't be opened becuase it is from an unidentified developer`.
-If this happens, open it by right-clicking the application and selecting `Open` instead.
+If this happens, open it by right-clicking the application and selecting `Open`.

 ### Windows

-Run the installer.
+Extract the zip file.
+CoolTerm does not have an installer; you can move it and run `CoolTerm.exe` from anywhere on your computer as long you move the entire `CoolTermWin` folder containing the necessary libraries.
+We recommend moving it to your `Documents` folder, but you can move it somewhere else if you want.

 ## Linux Software Installation

 If you want to use the Windows Subsystem for Linux, follow the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 If you don't know which distro to use, pick Ubuntu.

 Follow the installation instructions for macOS to install the same tools, but for command line packages use `sudo apt-get` instead of `brew`.
+The Xcode command line tools are not available for Linux, so you will need to install particular software components individually.
 GitHub Desktop is currently not available for Linux, so you will need to use command-line Git.

-## Miscellaneous Troubleshooting

-**Note**: It may be necessary to patch `avrdude.conf` to support the m32m1.
-This can be found online.